 Related Content: 8 Huge Business Mistakes Made by Mom Entrepreneurs

 It feels good to be approached by brands and companies; it means you’re in demand.
 And who doesn’t want to make money with their blog?!
 But there is a fine line between relevant partnerships and advertising, and selling out your integrity.
 When you do the latter, your audience loses trust in you, and over time this can seriously hurt your blogging business.

 So how do you keep from selling out?

 First and foremost, always trust your gut.
 If a partnership or advertising campaign doesn’t feel right, don’t accept it.
 Stick with products and services that you love and use.
 And always remember to disclose the nature of the relationship, as well as promote in moderation.
-Nobody wants to visit a blog jam-packed with ads, sponsored posts, and giveaways.
+Nobody wants to visit a blog jam-packed with ads, sponsored posts, and affiliate links.

 Honestly, this is a short list of blogging mistakes that you can make.
 The web is constantly changing, and as a blogger, you’ll need to stay on top of the latest news, trends, and updates to ensure that you’re running your business lawfully and with good intentions.
 I highly suggest joining some Facebook blogging groups so you can stay in the loop and have a like-minded tribe of bloggers to bounce questions and ideas off of — in fact, that should be blogging mistake #11 — not having a blogging tribe.

 What are your thoughts?
 What are some other common blogging mistakes that make bloggers look unprofessional?
 What mistakes have you made along the way?
 Drop us a note; we’d love to hear from you!